KnowThePepper

 Cooking with the Komodo Dragon demands the same respect you'd give any pepper in the 1.4M+ SHU range - gloves, ventilation, and serious restraint with quantities.

 The fruity opening flavor makes it genuinely useful in hot sauces where you want complexity alongside heat.
 A single pod blended into a mango or pineapple-based sauce creates a product with real depth, not just raw fire.
-The C. chinense botanical family consistently delivers this fruit-forward profile, which is why so many craft hot sauce makers gravitate toward these varieties.
+The the broader C. chinense group consistently delivers this fruit-forward profile, which is why so many craft hot sauce makers gravitate toward these varieties.

 For dry applications, dehydrated and powdered Komodo Dragon works in spice rubs where you need concentrated heat in small doses.
 Think a pinch per pound of meat, not a tablespoon.
 If you're exploring how super-hots fit into broader flavor traditions, the Mexican dried chile trinity offers useful context on building layered heat rather than one-dimensional burn.